Last Updated: December 11, 2024

 An operating agreement also further distinguishes you and the other members of the Maryland LLC from the business.
 It helps define you as independent owners of the business — people who are distinct from the business entity.
 This is important if the business gets into legal trouble.

 Feeling unsure as to how to create an operating agreement for your LLC?
 You can help with that, too.
-We offer a customizable template to help get you started.
+We offer a operating agreement template to help get you started.

 Do I need an operating agreement if I’m the only owner?